 When starting, idling adjustment speed should be adjusted not to rotate the wheel.
-Correct idle speed is adjusted 2900 to 3100 r/min.
+Correct idle speed is adjusted 2,900 to 3,100 r/min.
 Or 1/4 turn CCW from the point the wheel stops moving.

-When you experience trouble with the carburetor, contact your dealer.
+When there is some trouble with the carburetor, refer to your distributor or dealer.